 The Board’s discussions have been mainly focused on the institutional requirements, including strategies and plans to complete the necessary operational requirements of the monetary union.
 In addition, a statistical Committee was formed to develop statistical systems necessary to achieve the objectives of the Monetary Union.

-As a result, a number of administrative and financial regulations of the Council was approved and most recently the board of directors appointed Dr. Khalid Al-Saad from Kuwait as Chief Executive of the Council.
+As a result, a number of administrative and financial regulations of the Council was approved and most recently the board of directors appointed Dr. Khalid Al-Saad from Kuwait as President of the Council.
 The appointment of Dr. Khalid is an important step in the process of building the executive body of the Council that will enable the Council to achieve its objectives.